mountaincharlie/midi-dragon/README.md

   * public [booleanField, default: False, when use_as_testimonial is True but public is False, this indicates that the song is awaiting being used as a testimonial (either while being edited or while waiting for admin approval)]

 * An AddOn table containing the fields:
-   * field [field type, notes]
+  * id [automatically increments]
+  * type [charField, type of addOn]
+  * song [intfield, the id of the song it will be applied to]
+  * value [charfield, 'instrument' or 'number' (for additional review session)]
+  * price [decimalfield, 'calculated from the values defined in settings.py']
+  * further_details [textField, for the user to add additional notes about the addOn]

 * A ProjectType table containing the fields:
   * id [automatically increments]
   * name [charField, name of project type]
   * length [charField, possible time range for a song of each type]
   * num_included_instruments [intField, number of instruments included in each project type’s price]
   * num_included_reviews [intField, number of review sessions included in each project type’s price]
   * min_price [decimalField, price of each project type which would be the minimum price for that custom song project - if no additional instruments etc were added]

 * An Instrument table containing the fields:
   * id [automatically increments]